 South Dakota's IR describes the percentage of stream miles and lake acres that support beneficial uses.
 This general statistic is intended to characterize use support for a given reporting cycle and does not provide for a balanced comparison or trend analysis between reporting cycles.
 The number of stream miles and lake acres assessed changes between reporting cycles, assessment methodologies evolve, water quality standards may change, GIS geometry may be updated, and datasets can change considerably.
 In addition, new assessment units are continually being added and removed between reporting cycles.
-Therefore, DANR recommends users of this information consider these variables, as the appearance of a trend may not reflect actual changes in water quality.
+Due to these factors, it is not possible to determine trends between reporting cycles, as the appearance of a trend may have nothing to do with changes in actual water quality.

 South Dakota has 11,929 miles of perennial rivers and streams (Table 1) and 135,128 miles of intermittent and ephemeral streams.
-6,148 stream miles have been assessed in the past five years.
+6,147 stream miles have been assessed in the past five years.
 For this IR cycle, 21.9% of assessed stream miles support their assigned beneficial uses; 78.1% did not support one or more beneficial uses.
-DANR has listed a total of 89 different streams or stream segments as impaired requiring TMDL development.
+DANR has listed a total of 86 different streams or stream segments as impaired requiring TMDL development.
 Total suspended solids (TSS) contamination from nonpoint sources and natural origin was the primary cause of nonsupport for fishery/aquatic life uses.
 Escherichia coli (E. coli) contamination from livestock and wildlife contributions was the primary cause of nonsupport for recreational uses.
-One hundred percent of stream miles that were assessed for alkalinity, ammonia, arsenic, cadmium, chloride, chromium, copper, cyanide, lead, mercury, nickel, nitrate, radium, silver, uranium, sulfate, and zinc, met water quality standards.
+One hundred percent of stream miles assessed for alkalinity, ammonia, arsenic, cadmium, chloride, chromium, copper, cyanide, lead, mercury, nickel, nitrate, radium, silver, uranium, sulfate, and zinc met water quality standards.

 South Dakota has 577 lakes and reservoirs with specific aquatic life and recreational beneficial use classifications.
-DANR has assessed 180 of the 577 lakes and reservoirs with assigned recreation and/or fish life beneficial uses for a total of 171,110 lake acres.
+DANR has assessed 178 of the 577 lakes and reservoirs with assigned recreation and/or fish life beneficial uses for a total of 171,110 lake acres.
 Lakes are sampled on a tiered basis, giving higher priority to lakes with the most recreational use, considering the limited time and resources for each year (sampling only takes place from May 1st through September 30th).
 Twelve lakes were only partially assessed or did not have sufficient data to make a support determination.
 Twenty percent of the assessed lake acreage supports their assigned beneficial uses.
-Forty-seven lakes do not support water quality standards for the assigned uses but have approved TMDLs.
-Eighty-seven lakes do not support water quality standards for the assigned uses and are on the 303(d) impaired waterbodies list and require TMDL development.
+Forty-four lakes do not support water quality standards for the assigned uses but have approved TMDLs.
+Ninety lakes do not support water quality standards for the assigned uses and are on the 303(d) impaired waterbodies list and require TMDL development.
 The primary cause for nonsupport in lakes is due to mercury in fish tissue and chlorophyll-a (nutrients).
 One hundred percent of lake acres assessed for alkalinity, ammonia, ammonia-nitrogen, chloride, conductivity, and nitrate/nitrite, and TSS met water quality standards.